braksator/JCrushSVG/README.md

 The goal is to be able to control the SVG's colors and opacity via Javascript.

-- The SVGs were all made with 2 colors, with the main color being #64bc41 (moderate green)
+- The SVGs were all made with 2 colors, the main color being #64bc41 (moderate green)
 - A secondary color was made dark-grey (evidently using black is not compatible with this!)
 - Some shapes were made with 20% opacity, but that would need to be fine tuned based on the dynamic color too.